-- Participants should adhere to our code of conduct, which is CODE\OF\CONDUCT.md in the fmrbenchmark repository. - Our mailing list is fmrbenchmark-users@googlegroups.com.
-There is also a low-volume announcements newsletter. - You must hold the copyright or have explicit permission from the copyright holder for anything that you contribute.
+- Participants should adhere to the Debian Code of Conduct.
+(Replace references to "Debian" with "fmrbenchmark" and "fmrchallenge" as appropriate.) - There is not a dedicated mailing list yet, but there is an announcements newsletter. - You must hold the copyright or have explicit permission from the copyright holder for anything that you contribute.
 Furthermore, to be included in this project, your contributed works must be under the standard "BSD 3-clause license" or a comparable open-source license (including public domain dedication).
 You can find a copy at LICENSE in the root of the repository.
-A license is "comparable" if it is no more restrictive than the Apache License, Version 2.0.

 Please report potential bugs or request features using the issue tracker.
-Guidelines for participating in development are given in Developer's Guide.

-5.1 Proposing benchmarks
+6.1 Proposing benchmarks